It’s no secret that pets are not just mere companions. In different countries, including Australia, they are regarded as members of the family.

 Although there is standard practice (under the strata scheme) of disallowing pet ownership among homeowners and tenants, there are aspects that local authorities should carefully consider.

 In NSW, for instance, some Sydneysiders prefer to own a house that can accommodate dogs and cats.
-This reality reveals how a pet-friendly home creates an impact on their selling
+This reality reveals how a pet-friendly home creates an impact on their selling behaviour (and housing prices).
+Even the local community is developing a 44-hectare park in Sydney as a way to promote pet ownership.

 For tenants, the dilemma of choosing a rental home that prohibits pets around the area forces them to lower down their standards.
 One research from the University of Western Sydney shows that many renters settle for ‘poorly maintained properties’ that permit them to live with their pets.